Ayurveda the

 Pacifies pitta

-Most vegetables, preferable steamed, juiced or raw,
+● Most vegetables, preferable steamed, juiced

-especially cooling vegetables such as leafy greens,
+especially cooling vegetables such as leafy

-cucumber, lettuce, dandelion, cilantro, sprouts and
+cucumber, lettuce, dandelion, cilantro,

 celery.